lfriis/social-scrape-bot/README.md

 # Social Scrape Bot

-> Python app to collect social media data and append daily results to sheets file on Google Drive
+> Python app to collect social media data and append daily results to sheets file on Google Drive \n
----
 > Scrape is running on a NodeJS server with a daily cron job
 ---
 > This data is collected from Instagram, Facebook, YouTube to help Marketing department track crucial data.